 - Resource Conservation and Resiliency

 Sustainable Range Management of RDX and TNT by Phytoremediation with Engineered Plants

-Decades of military activity on live-fire training ranges has resulted in the contamination of land and groundwater by recalcitrant high explosives, in particular, TNT and RDX.
-TNT and its transformation products are highly toxic, but these tend to bind strongly to clay and organic matter in soil and are largely contained at the site of contamination; however, RDX is a major concern, because of its high mobility through the soil water table and consequent potential for contamination of groundwater.
+Decades of military activity on live-fire training ranges have resulted in the contamination of land and groundwater by recalcitrant high explosives, particularly TNT and RDX.
+TNT and its transformation products are highly toxic, but tend to bind strongly to clay and organic matter in soil, so are largely contained at the site of contamination.
+RDX, however, poses a major concern, because of its high mobility through the soil water table and consequent potential for contamination of groundwater.
 RDX contamination of training ranges is now proving to be a significant threat to drinking water sources.
-Currently, there are no cost-effective processes to contain RDX or remediate large areas of contaminated vegetated land on training ranges.
+Currently, there are no cost-effective processes to contain RDX or remediate large areas of contaminated land on training ranges.

-The objective of this project is to engineer transgenic grasses to contain and degrade RDX in the root zone of explosives-contaminated soil.
-The expression in plants of a novel RDX-degrading cytochrome P450 gene, XplA, will be investigated.
-This enzyme is known to degrade RDX to harmless metabolites.
-Since munitions often consist of both RDX and TNT, it also will be necessary to engineer resistance to TNT as this explosive is highly toxic to plants.
+The objective of this project was to engineer transgenic grasses to remove and degrade RDX in the root zone of soil contaminated with explosives.
+The expression in plants of a novel, RDX-degrading cytochrome P450 gene, xplA, was investigated.
+This enzyme, along with its redox partner (XplB), can degrade RDX to harmless metabolites.
+Since TNT often occurs as a co-contaminant alongside RDX, it was also necessary to engineer resistance to TNT, because this explosive is highly toxic to plants.

-This project will result in the development of a variety of grasses with unique abilities to detoxify TNT and degrade RDX.
-These plants promise to provide a self-sustaining, inexpensive, and environmentally friendly method of range restoration that can be used over large areas of land for preventing groundwater contamination.
-Engineering plants to remove explosives has the potential to provide an efficacious means to clean up land contaminated through military activities, and presents an effective potential solution to a serious environmental problem.
+Transgenic grasses were developed with unique abilities to detoxify TNT and degrade RDX.
+Such plants have the potential to provide a self-sustaining, inexpensive and environmentally-friendly method of range restoration that can be used over large areas of land for preventing groundwater contamination.
+Engineering plants to remove explosives could provide an efficacious means to clean up land contaminated through military activities, and presents an effective potential solution to a serious environmental problem.